 Owned and operated by the Skinner family, Great Country Timber Frames is headquartered in Ellington, CT.
 Building on a 30-year tradition of hard work and craftsmanship, Great Country Timber Frames designs and cuts timber frames and timber components for post and beam barns, garages, homes, and other timber framed buildings.

 Up in the mountains or along the river, rustic style homes are becoming a popular choice with homeowners and builders.
 With natural tones all around, builders like to incorporate different metals and stones to bring rustic homes to life.

 This home is a great example of how mixing natural elements can create a beautiful, rustic design.

-With design inspiration from lodges in Wyoming, Great Country Timber Frames used weathered steel roofing for the entryway to emphasize the rustic charm of this home.
-"Upon entering the home from the timber frame portico with rusty metal roof, the owners wanted it to feel like walking into a lodge in Jackson, Wyoming."
+With design inspiration from lodges in Wyoming, Great Country Timber Frames used a weathered steel metal roof for the entryway to emphasize the rustic charm of this home.
+"Upon entering the home from the timber frame portico with rusty metal roof, the owners wanted it to feel like you're walking into a lodge in Jackson, Wyoming."

 What makes weathered steel so sought after is that that no two projects will be the same.
-As this metal it is exposed to the elements it will begin to rust, adding instant character to homes.
-"Rustic accents are part of the design, notably in the rusty metal roofing of the portico, reclaimed barn board on the ceiling of the great room, and fieldstone on the fireplace.
+As this metal is exposed to the elements it will begin to rust, adding instant character to homes.
+"Rustic accents are part of the design, notably in the rusty metal roof of the portico, reclaimed barn board on the ceiling of the great room, and field stone on the fireplace.
 All the different building materials help convince guests they're on vacation out West."